Jobs that don’t work weekends? If you’re stuck working on Saturdays and Sundays right now, that might sound like a fantasy.

-You’ll support teachers and students, providing learning and curricular support with counseling and lessons related to social and emotional issues.
+School psychologists support teachers and students by providing counseling related to social and emotional issues.

-You might conduct psychological assessments, assess emotional and behavioral needs, or even provide group or individual counseling.
+You might conduct psychological assessments, assess emotional and behavioral needs, or even provide group counseling.

-Since you’ll be working in an educational setting, again, don’t expect to work weekends or holidays.
+Since you’ll be working in an educational setting, don’t expect to work weekends or holidays.